HMS Antelope (1703): Career

+Under command of Will Judd she captured Schooners "Betsy", and "Peggy" and sloop "Stordy", probably between 20 and 25 December 1776.
+She captured schooner "Juno", probably between December, 1776 and March, 1777.
+She captured brig "Papilllon" and brig "Sunberry", probably between mid September and mid October, 1777.
+She captured brig "Elizabeth", probably in mid December, 1777.

 On 6 April 1778, under command of Capt.
-Charles Holmes Everitt, she captured American schooner "John".
+Charles Holmes Everitt, she and HMS Diligence captured American schooner "John".

 Later, in 1780, Antelope was again patrolling the Labrador coast and intercepted the American ship Mercury.
 As the vessels came to close quarters, a package was thrown overboard from the latter.
 One of the sailors on Antelope dived from the deck and rescued the package, which contained details of secret negotiations then being conducted between the United States and the United Provinces.
 Antelope Harbour, Labrador, is named for this incident.

 Antelope was sold out of the service on 30 October 1783.